 Three types of food refusal

-If your toddler or baby refuses to eat, there may be a couple of thing going on.
+If your toddler or baby refuses to eat, there may be a couple of things going on.

 According to Benny Kerzner at the Children’s National Medical Center in Washington, DC, there are three categories of food refusal: